Maji Maji Rebellion: Causes

 The German policies were very unpopular, as they had serious effects on the lives of local peoples.
-The social fabric of society was being changed rapidly.
-The social roles of men and women were being changed to face the needs of the communities.
-Since men were forced away from their homes to work, women were forced to assume some of the traditional male roles.
-Also, the fact that men were away strained the resources of the village and the people's ability to deal with their environment and remain self-sufficient.
+The social fabric of society was rapidly changing: as the roles of men and women were being changed, they had to adapt for the communities.
+Since men were forced away from their homes to work, women had to take on some of the traditional male roles.
+Also, the men's absence strained the resources of the village, and the people's ability to deal with their environment and remain self-sufficient.
 In 1905, a drought threatened the region.
 All that, as well as opposition to the government's agricultural and labour policies, led to open rebellion against the Germans in July.